DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Min_Jiang_def/index.markdown

 and knowledge is at our fingertips.
 The linear progression ‘data-information-knowledge-wisdom’, to me, represents our wishful thinking rather than a real process of acquiring knowledge that is always messier, harder and more serendipitous.
-This is not the deny the usefulness of search, but to point out knowledge is much more than search filtering and algorithms.
+This is not to deny the usefulness of search, but to point out knowledge is much more than search filtering and algorithms.